GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 ## Generating an Atlas

-An Atlas will generate a new page with the same map layout for each feature in a layer.
+An atlas will generate a new page with the same map layout for each feature in a layer.
 For most purposes, it useful to first create a map layout with the elements such as legend, sources and overview map and then insert the map item that will be controlled by the Atlas.
-To generate an Atlas:
+To generate an atlas:

 1. Click on the ![](../../fig/30.30.2_print_layout_atlas_settings.png) `Atlas Settings`-button in the Atlas Toolbar.
 2. In the new window, activate the `Generate an Atlas` option.